Skip to main content

 Dependencies

 Invirt comes as a set of libraries, discussed later in this documentation, and which can be added incrementally as you expand your application's design.
-Most of the functionality, however, is contained in the core library which can be added as per Gradle example below.
+Most of the web-tier functionality is contained in the core library which can be added as per Gradle example below.

 implementation(platform("dev.invirt:invirt-bom:${invirtVersion}"))